Becksteinlab/lammps/doc/src/fix_wall.rst

 rendered as a plane would be invisible and it is thus rendered as a cylinder.

-The *fflag1* setting and the *fflag2* setting of *dump image fix* are only relevant for 2d systems.
-The *fflag1* setting determines whether the cylinder is capped with a sphere at the ends: 0 means no caps, 1 means the lower end is capped, 2 means the upper end is capped, and 3 means both ends are capped.
+For 2d systems, the *fflag1* setting determines whether the cylinder representing the wall is capped with a sphere at the ends: 0 means no caps, 1 means the lower end is capped, 2 means the upper end is capped, and 3 means both ends are capped.
 The *fflag2* setting allows to adjust the radius of the rendered cylinder.
 It should be set to a value > 0 or the cylinder will not be visible since the diameter is set internally to zero due to lack of a suitable heuristic for deriving a meaningful diameter for all types of walls and unit settings.

+For 3d systems, the *fflag1* setting is ignored, but the *fflag2* setting determines the transparency of the wall.
+It must bet set to a value between 0.0 (invisible) and 1.0 (fully opaque).

 -----------------